 So now, let’s get back to the question, is a coffee shop a good business idea after all?

-As you can see, it depends on a multitude of factors but the most important are how much money we have to get started, the gross margin model, and our runway.
+As you can see, it depends on a multitude of factors but the most important is how much money we have to get started, the gross margin model, and our runway.

 The ideal location for a coffee shop is in places with masses of traffic, where cars and bikes can easily park, at beaches or tourist destinations.
 On the other hand, choosing a tourist destination might force you to have the store closed for some months.